Writing Related to Teaching

 Twice, I've been to Switzerland to speak to the Geneva Writer's Group on plot and structure and to teach Master Classes in revising books of fiction and nonfiction.
 To learn about some of the other places teaching has taken me, please go to the Scrapbook page.

-I'm a Professor in the English Dept. at Florida International University, where I teach graduate and undergraduate workshops in Fiction and Creative Nonfiction, and graduate Form and Theory seminars, including classes in Plot, Mystery & Suspense, and Literary Journalism.
-I direct MFA theses: story collections, novels, memoirs and narrative nonfiction.
+I'm a Professor in the English Dept. at Florida International University, where I teach graduate and undergraduate workshops in Fiction and Creative Nonfiction, and graduate Form and Theory seminars, including classes in Plot, Mystery & Suspense, the Short Story, and Literary Journalism.
+I also direct MFA theses: story collections, novels, memoirs, and narrative nonfiction.
 And I'm the academic advisor for the graduate students.

-I've taught at the FGCU Sanibel Island Writers' Conference, Grub Street's Muse and the Marketplace, the Mendocino Coast Writers Conference, the International Women's Writing Guild's annual conference and their Big Apple Conference, Grub Street's Muse and the Marketplace, and the FIU Writers Conference which has been held in Seaside, Hutchinson Island, Key West, Grand Cayman, and now in Coral Gables, FL.
+I've taught at the FGCU Sanibel Island Writers' Conference, Grub Street's Muse and the Marketplace, the Mendocino Coast Writers Conference, the International Women's Writing Guild's annual conference and their Big Apple Conference, and the Miami Writers Institute, among others.

-For information on workshops and conferences I'll be teaching in Fall 2013, please go to the Events page.
+For information on workshops and conferences where I'll be speaking or teaching in 2020, please go to the Events page.

 Jeff Zaslow's The Magic Room, A Story About the Love We Wish for Our Daughters, was published in January 2012 by Gotham.
 He was killed in a car crash in February 2012.
 Other bestselling books by Jeff include The Girls from Ames.
 He collaborated with Rep. Gabrielle Giffords and her husband, Mark Kelly, on their memoir, GABBY: A Story of Courage and Hope, and he coauthored Highest Duty, the memoir of Capt.
 "Sully" Sullenberger and was co-author with the late Randy Pausch of The Last Lecture.
 I had the enormous pleasure of seeing Jeff when he appeared at the Miami Book Fair in Nov.
 2010.
 Full disclosure: once upon a time I taught Jeff Zaslow in undergraduate creative writing classes and an independent study.
 And he himself made this full disclosure (along with both touching tribute and irrepressible jokes) to all present during the q & a at the Book Fair, leading me to be approached by several people afterwards who wanted to tell me about teachers who had made a difference to them or to their children.